Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.76 team ERA that ranks last among all league pitching staffs.
+- The Athletics have a 5.75 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 172 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (175 total, 1.4 per game).

-- Waldichuk gets the start for the Athletics, his 18th of the season.
-He is 2-7 with a 5.91 ERA and 107 strikeouts through 105 2/3 innings pitched.
+- Neal will start for the Athletics, his first of the season.

-- The lefty's most recent time out was on Sunday against the Baltimore Orioles, when he threw 5 2/3 innings, surrendering two earned runs while giving up four hits.
+- The 34-year-old right-hander has pitched out of the bullpen seven times this season.

-- The 25-year-old has a 5.91 ERA and 9.2 strikeouts per nine innings across 28 games this season, while giving up a batting average of .283 to opposing hitters.
+- In seven appearances this season, he has an 8.25 ERA and 6.8 strikeouts per nine innings, while opponents are batting .352 against him.

 © 2023 Data Skrive.
 All rights reserved.